QutEcoacoustics/audio-analysis/docs/technical/commands/analyze_long_recording.md

   calculated on the mixed down waveform.
 - `--parallel`: If you have access to a multi-core CPU you can set this option to true.
 Otherwise, the segments will be cut and analysed in sequence.

+Use the analysis-identifier option (`-a` or `--analysis-identifier`) followed by the `<analysis type>` to choose the analysis to run.
+If you do this _AP_ will not have to guess the name of your config file and this your config file can be named anyway you like.